 Police Officer Recruiting

-The City will accept applications for future police officer openings from August 1, 2011, through August 18, 2012.
+The City is accepting applications for future police officer openings from September 2, 2014, until September 13, 2015, for its next Police Recruiting Process.
 Interested applicants should complete the online application form on the bottom of the Human Resources page, and review the City's recruiting process (below).

-Please note: Anyone who has applied online since August 1, 2011, does not need to apply again.
+Please Note: Anyone who has applied online since September 2, 2014, does not need to apply again.

-Police Officer applicants who passed the initial screening of their resume submission were sent an email notice regarding our Police Officer Candidate Testing to be held on Saturday, September 8, 2012.
-The testing includes both the physical fitness assessment and written test.
+Police Officer applicants who pass the initial screening of their resume submission will be sent an email notice regarding our Police Officer Candidate Testing to be held at scheduled times September 16 through 19, 2015.
+The initial testing is the written test.
+Applicants who pass the written test will also undergo the physical fitness assessment.

-Only those applicants who received an email from the City will be permitted to test on the 8th.
+Only those applicants who receive an email from the City will be permitted to test.
 These applicants should R.S.V.P. as instructed and bring their completed forms to check-in.

 Steps of the Hiring Process